 Withdrawing this amount from your superannuation may cause any insurance cover in the fund to cease if the future balance falls below the minimum required to sustain the cover.
 You should ensure you have sufficient cover elsewhere, prior to making the withdrawal.

 Because of the difference in the underlying cost of the investments, the recommended changes would mean that, as a percentage, the ongoing cost of your portfolio will increase / decrease.
 A detailed comparison of your current and the recommended products, and any direct or indirect costs associated with our recommendations, is included with this advice.

+Risks and consequences of my advice

+<or insert your own version>

+There are several consequences in accessing your super prior to retirement.
+Under normal circumstances, a $10,000 withdrawal from super will have the following effects on your super balance at retirement due to the compounding effect of investment returns: